-- 1) Appoints the members of the Mission Effectiveness Committee. - 2) Receives a copy of the School's Self-Study and the Visiting Committee's Reflection through the Network Office. - 3) Responds to the Self-Study and Reflection documents in a letter (Network Board Response) to the Board Chair and Head of School. - 4) Receives the School's Action Plan through the Network Office and gives its approval in written form to the Head of School, Board, and Network. - 5) Receives Action Plan Update in Year 5 through the Network Office. - 6) Receives and responds to the Mission Effectiveness Committee's assessment of the Mission Effectiveness Process.
+- 1) Appoints the members of the Mission Effectiveness Committee. - 2) Receives the Visiting Committee Reflection with a copy of the school Self-Study. - 3) Responds to the Self-Study and Reflection documents in a letter (PLT Response) to the Head of School and Board Chair. - 4) Receives the Action Plan and responds in written form to the school, Board, and Network Office. - 5) Receives Action Plan Update in Year 5. - 6) Receives and responds to the Mission Effectiveness Committee's assessment of the Mission Effectiveness Process.